dannkhoma/medical-record-client/README.md

 (2) ng build //To build the application
 (3) ng serve //To run the application
 (4) click http://localhost:4200 to access the application.
-(5) Populate all fields and save record.
+(5) run the backend application named medical-record (6) Populate all fields and save record.
 Verify patient by checking the list.
-(6) Have fun.
+(7) Have fun.

 #TODO
 (1) use countries and cities from the backend